Ghegs: Physical anthropology

-The Ghegs have often been described as taller, more slender and having a lighter skin color than the Tosks, who are described as being of a darker Mediterranean type.
-The Tosks have smaller noses and rounder faces than Ghegs.
-C. S. Coon described the Ghegs as being of the "Dinaric type".
-Some claim that this difference has been reduced because of population movement in the period after 1992.
-The average height of Ghegs seems to be between 1.77 m to 1.87.
+The Gheg Albanians have been described as immensely tall people with the height for the average male ranging from 183–187 cm with round, hyper-brachycephalic heads, long faces, broad chests, robust builds, convex-shaped noses, and flat skulls.

-The average height of Ghegs in Kosovo is 180.6 cm.
-These results classify the population of Kosovo among the tallest in the world.
+According to Pettifer & Vickers in 2007, "Ghegs speak a slightly different dialect of the language, and are often taller and thinner than Tosks, but these traditional differences (often exaggerated in vulgar anthropology) have been much diminished by population movement in the post-communist period."

 History

 Pre-Ottoman and Ottoman period

 There was a distinction between Ghegs and Tosks before the Ottomans appeared in Albania at the end of the 14th century.

 The Ghegs remained out of the reach of the regular Ottoman civil administration until the end of Ottoman rule.
 In areas where Ghegs were still tribesmen they followed their own laws and lived an autonomous existence.
 The fact that the tribes of northern Albania were not completely subdued by the Ottomans is raised to the level of orthodoxy among the members of the tribes.
 A possible explanation is that the Ottomans did not have any real interest in subduing the northern Albanian tribes because they were more useful to them as a stable source of mercenaries.
 The Ottomans implemented the bayraktar system within northern Albanian tribes, and granted some privileges to the bayraktars (banner chiefs) in exchange for their obligation to mobilize local fighters to support military actions of the Ottoman forces.
 During the late Ottoman period Ghegs often lacked education and integration within the Ottoman system, while they had autonomy and military capabilities.
 Those factors gave the area of Gegënia an importance within the empire that differed from Toskëria.
 Still many Ottoman officers thought that Ghegs, in particular the highlanders were often a liability instead of an asset for the state being commonly referred to as "wild" (vahşi).
-In areas of Albania were Malësors (highlanders) lived, the empire only posted Ottoman officers who had prior experience of service in other tribal regions of the state like Kurdistan or Yemen that could bridge cultural divides with Gheg tribesmen.
+In areas of Albania where Malësors (highlanders) lived, the empire only posted Ottoman officers who had prior experience of service in other tribal regions of the state like Kurdistan or Yemen that could bridge cultural divides with Gheg tribesmen.